awsdocs/iam-user-guide/doc_source/reference_policies_examples_iam_policy-sim-path.md

 # IAM: Access the policy simulator API based on user path<a name="reference_policies_examples_iam_policy-sim-path"></a>

 This example shows how you might create an IAM policy that allows using the policy simulator API only for those users that have the path `Department/Development`\.
-This policy grants the permissions necessary to complete this action from the AWS API or AWS CLI only\.
+This policy grants the permissions necessary to complete this action programatically from the AWS API or AWS CLI\.
 To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.
 Then, follow the directions in [create a policy](access_policies_create.md) or [edit a policy](access_policies_manage-edit.md)\.

 ```
 {